rohithgadu/trademark-go/README.md

 # Trademark-GoLang

 - Read XML files and convert XML to JSON.
-- And then storing the parsed data in the Database
+- And then storing the parsed data in the Database.
-- An API for searching the Trademark Details using application number
+- An API for searching the Trademark Details using application number.

 ## Tech Stack